Grace Coddington: Popular culture

-In the season 3 of the anthology series American Horror Story, American actress Frances Conroy interprets the iconic Myrtle Snow.
+In the season 3 of the anthology series American Horror Story, American actress Frances Conroy plays the character of Myrtle Snow, an eccentric witch.
 The character's red hair, as well as her passion for fashion, are considered as a tribute to the ex-model Grace Coddington.

 Personal life

 Coddington was married in 1968 to Michael Chow, a restaurateur.
 They divorced a year later.
 She later married the photographer Willie Christie.
 They divorced in 1980.

-She raised her nephew Tristan from the age of eight, after the death of her sister Rosemary.
+She raised her nephew, after the death of her sister Rosemary.

 In 1986, she moved to New York City to work for Calvin Klein.
 She has since then lived with her partner, hair stylist Didier Malige, and several cats.

 In 2010, she announced plans to write a memoir with her collaborator Jay Fielden.
 The two had previously worked together on the 2002 photo book, Grace: Thirty Years of Fashion at Vogue.
 The book was reissued by Phaidon in 2015.
 After Fielden took a job as the editor of Town & Country, Coddington had to postpone writing the book until 2011, after she decided to write it with Michael Roberts.
 The book deal is reported to have been worth $US1.2 million.
 Her memoir, Grace, was published in November 2012.
 In 2015, film production company A24 optioned the rights to Coddington's memoir.